 There’s also the likelihood that your customer relationship management, or CRM, will improve with the use of the ERP.
 What happens if your customer wants a particular item and needs to know if you have it in stock?
 Your ERP can link you to updated data from your inventory, and then you can give your customer a clear answer on the spot.
 If you have this level of efficiency on your side, then you are sure to maintain your customers’ satisfaction.

 One of the best things about ERPs is that they aren’t standalone systems.
 Most software packages are engineered for easy integration with other services.
 If your company needs additional software services in the future, it won’t be hard to connect them to your ERP.

-If you’re thinking about purchasing an ERP for your business, look for a software provider that specializes in business solutions.
+If you’re thinking about purchasing an ERP for your business, look for a SAP business partner or software provider that specializes in business solutions.
 Ask them about their ERP’s core features, what services can be integrated with their platform, and how much their package costs.
 Best of luck in finding the right provider and obtaining software that serves the interest of your enterprise.